 My husband is a retired military member, so our lives involved moving seven times in four years.
 Let me tell you, it never gets easier.
 You’d think we would have the moving thing down by now, but I find each move has its own set of unique challenges to overcome.

 When we decided to move from Portland, Oregon up to Seattle, Washington so we could finally live near the water, we knew it would take some planning.
 We called around a few interstate moving companies, but the quotes were super pricey.
 We didn’t want to rent a truck because you pay by the day and that time crunch can be stressful.

-That’s when my husband and I quickly came to the conclusion that either PODS or U-Pack ReloCubes would be our best bet.
+That’s when my husband and I quickly came to the conclusion that based on our location, either PODS or U-Pack ReloCubes would be our best bet.

 PODS vs. U-Pack ReloCubes: Which One Is Better?

 PODS is basically the grandaddy of the moving container industry, so it made sense to start there.

 However, when we compared PODS online against U-Pack, we eventually realized that we had a U-Pack shipping location that was pretty close to our starting place.

 Our quote from PODS was for $1,471.00 for two 7′ containers, which isn’t bad for an interstate move where someone drives all your stuff for you.
 Not bad at all!
 It’s just that thanks to Moving101, we were able to compare prices and figure out that U-Pack ReloCube could get us a comparable service with two 7′ containers for $1,168.00.
 Even better!